-For guests who deal with food allergies and intolerances, allergen free foods quickly become a necessity as the wrong foods can be life-threatening.
+For guests with food allergies and intolerances, allergen free foods quickly become a necessity, as the wrong foods can pose serious health risks.
 We work hard to provide our guests with the gluten-free, allergen-free options they need.
-Are you looking for something in particular?
-Please ask.
-It will be our pleasure to serve you!

 What is gluten?

 Gluten is the general name for storage proteins found in wheat, rye, and barley.
 From a food science stand-point, gluten is responsible for combining with water to produce an elastic and porous web that holds the food together.
 This is why many gluten-free breads or baked goods fall apart and break easily – the elasticity is missing.

 Celiac disease is an autoimmune disease of the small intestine that occurs in genetically predisposed people.
 If a person with celiac disease consumes gluten, it causes inflammation of the small intestine, which can cause unpleasant symptoms and further health complications.
 A strict, lifelong gluten free diet is the only treatment for celiac disease.

 Some people choose to eat gluten free for other personal or health-related reasons, such as gluten intolerance or digestive troubles.
 Whatever your reasons may be, we understand it is important to provide you with a variety of gluten free products that suit your needs.

 How can we help?

 Are you looking for a particular product?
 Click here to request it.
 If you have any questions, please reach out to us via our “Ask Our Dietitians” page!
 You can also sign up for our FREE weekly Gluten Free Newsletter by clicking here!

 Festival Foods Product ListsRequest a ProductGluten Free ResourcesGluten Free NewsletterSupport Groups